-- There will be an SA on site each day between the hours of 9.30am to 4pm. - In the event that the appointed SA cannot be on site, then he/she must provide an appropriately skilled stand-in.
-In case of an emergency/unexpected absence, the appointed SA must make arrangements for the site to be able to contact him/her for advice. - The SA will supervise and control all of the required archaeological activities. - The SA will provide daily briefings. - The SA must agree with the Project Manager (or his nominated deputy) any variations to the activities as set out in this Plan. - As the site workers are expected to be volunteers with little or no previous experience of archaeology, the SA will be required to provide training and guidance as necessary. - The SA will provide support and advice to the post excavation finds management. - The SA will provide input and editorial support to the writing of the excavation report.
+- The on site presence or other availability (e.g. telephone) of the SA will be agreed with the PM.
+For those days when it is agreed that the SA will be on site, the SA will be available between the hours of 9.30am to 4pm. - In the event that the SA cannot be on site on the day or days agreed with this PM, then the SA must provide an appropriately skilled stand-in.
+In case of an emergency/ unexpected absence, the appointed SA must make arrangements for the site to be able to contact him/her for advice.

+- The SA will supervise and control all of the required archaeological activities. - The SA will, as agreed with the PM, provide daily briefings. - The SA must agree with the PM (or his nominated deputy) any variations to the activities as set out in this Plan. - As the site workers are expected to have little or no previous experience of archaeology, the SA will be required to provide training and guidance as necessary. - The SA will provide support and advice to the post excavation finds management. - The SA will provide input and editorial support to the writing of the excavation report.